masonwilde/UnifAI/README.md

 # UnifAI

+## WIP - This is a work in progress.
+It's not ready for serious use yet.

 LICENSE PENDING: I need to figure out which license satisfies the requirements of the various libraries used.
 The intent is for this to be as open as possible, but I'm not a lawyer and I don't want to get sued.

 A python library and webUI to wrap a few common "AI" tools into a single "agent".